tomkedem/tomkedem/README.md

 ---

-© 2025 Tomer Kedem — part of the official **Docs-as-System™** methodology suite.
+© 2025 Tomer Kedem — part of the official **Docs-as-System** methodology suite.
 ---
 ⭐ If you find my work useful, consider following me for more AI-engineering content.